 Theory of Constraints offers New Angles on Supply Chain Management

-Supply Chain Management has emerged as a body of knowledge in its own right, with Certification for professionals who choose to take their expertise to new levels and gain formal recognition of that expertise.
+Supply Chain Management is an interesting topic.
+It has of course emerged as a body of knowledge in its own right, with Professional Associations dedicated to the betterment of Professionals and the furtherance of the body of knowledge, and Certification for professionals who choose to take their expertise to new levels and gain formal recognition of that expertise.
+I have colleagues whose depth of understanding of Supply Chain issues places them in a rarefied zone.

 There are a lot of different definitions.
 A quick look at Wikipedia (hardly the most authoritative source, but often interesting) provides a variety of different ways of saying the same thing.